Kurdish officials: Death toll climbs in Iranian drone attack

 Iraq’s Foreign Ministry spokesman said the government in Baghdad is expected to summon the Iranian ambassador to deliver a diplomatic complaint over the strikes.

-In Baghdad, three Katyusha rockets landed in the capital’s heavily fortified Green Zone on Wednesday as legislators gathered in parliament, the Iraqi military said in a statement.
+In Baghdad, four Katyusha rockets landed in the capital’s heavily fortified Green Zone on Wednesday as legislators gathered in parliament.

-According to the statement, one rocket landed near parliament, another near the parliament’s guesthouse, and a third at a junction near the Judicial Council.
+The Iraqi military earlier said in a statement said that one rocket landed near parliament, another near the parliament’s guesthouse, and a third at a junction near the Judicial Council.
+Two security officials told the AP that the fourth rocket also landed near parliament.

+The office of Iraq’s caretaker prime minister, Mustafa Al-Kadhimi, in a statement said security forces were pursuing the assailants who fired the rockets, and asked protesters to remain peaceful.

 Cellphone footage circulating on social media showed smoke billowing from a carpark near the parliament building.